Skip to main content

 The amount of redundancy pay depends on the employee’s years of service:

-Note: There is a reduction in redundancy pay after 10 years of service (from 16 weeks to 12 weeks), as per the 2004 Redundancy Case decision.
+Note: There is a reduction in redundancy pay after 10 years of service, from 16 weeks to 12 weeks, under the NES.

 Reducing Redundancy Pay